 Lia Haraki’s choreographic practice emerges as a dynamic confluence of embodied learning, experiential absorption, and the intentional transmission of dance and performance methodologies.
-Through a finely tuned process of sculpting lived experience into performative language, she has cultivated a body of work that not only unpacks the personal and the political but also develops adaptable frameworks for creating, performing, and teaching.

-Her methods invite artists to delve into their life stories, revealing the creative process both as a site of self-discovery and a source of shared knowledge.
+…Her methods invite artists and other individuals to delve into their life stories, revealing the creative process both as a site of self-discovery and a source of shared knowledge.
 In doing so, Haraki extends the stage into everyday life, offering tools and strategies that resonate beyond the studio or theatre—transforming personal narrative into collective insight, and artistic process into a methodology applicable across diverse contexts.

 -